Whistleblowing or professional secrecy? The dilemma facing CPAs

 In the practice of their profession, chartered professional accountants are among those best placed to detect or suspect collusion and corruption schemes, as well as wrongdoings relating to public bodies.

 Since the Act to facilitate the disclosure of wrongdoings relating to public bodies came into force on May 1, 2017, CPAs have had to balance their moral duty to disclose wrongdoings with their obligation to protect professional secrecy on behalf of their clients and employer.
 This Act expressly authorizes the lifting of professional secrecy, except for lawyers and notaries, to facilitate disclosure of “wrongdoings” relating to public bodies.
 It also amends the Anti-Corruption Act to expressly authorize the lifting of professional secrecy, except for lawyers and notaries, for wrongdoings covered by the Act.
-A comparative table [PDF] presents the scope of both acts and some practical tips on their application.

 To provide clarity, here are some important elements to note: